rajathpanta/INFM600/README.md

 -----------
 Data format
 -----------
 The data is combined using R script.
-The combined data is in the CSV format.
+The combined data output is in the CSV format.

 •	Demographics_By_State.csv
 •	Quality_Of_Life_By_State.csv